spinnaker/governance/governance.md

 If you’d like to nominate yourself as an Approver, please create an [Issue in the community repository](https://github.com/spinnaker/community/issues).

+### SIG Leads

+SIG Leads are responsible for management of a particular Special Interest Group within the project, managing day-to-day operations of their interest scope.

+Duties

+* Set agenda for, facilitate, and drive SIG meetings
+* Review and sponsor proposals related to the SIG
+* Triage inbound spinnaker/spinnaker issues related to the SIG
+* Review and merge or decline pull requests from the community

+Qualifications

+* Approver status
+* Self-nominated, elected by SIG attendees

 ### Technical Oversight Committee

 The TOC is responsible for the overall technical management of the project, ultimately managing the day-to-day running of the project.